 I still believe the iAbacus is unique in its approach.
 In a deliberate way it is a classic counselling, or coaching process, respecting the professional’s perspective but it is strengthened by the rigour and science of: evidence based, criterion referenced judgement, analysis and action.

-The iAbacus process can be applied in almost any area of education with templates available for school improvement, performance management, curriculum subjects, SMSC, pupil premium, governance and many more.
+The iAbacus process can be applied in almost any area of education, with templates available for school improvement, performance management, curriculum subjects, SMSC, pupil premium, governance and much more.
 To get started using one of these templates – simply log in your iAbacus account at www.iabacus.me and click “Create Abacus”.